 Regular and punctual attendance at all class sessions is considered essential to optimum academic achievement.
 If the student is absent for more than 10 percent of class sessions, the faculty member will issue a written warning of de-enrollment.
-If the absences exceed 20 percent, the student may be de-enrolled without notice until the university drop date or, after that date, receive the appropriate grade for their work and participation.
+If the absences exceed 20 percent, the student may be de-enrolled without notice until the university drop date or, after that date, receive an "F" grade.